Andrea/andrea.github.io/_posts/2016-02-13-Database-programming.markdown

 I did these by hand because I am trying to iterate fast.
 It would be pretty amazing to generate these with concrete data.
 Wow...feels like I was just in a great alternative version of Back to the Future, :D.

+So what am I exactly looking for? a database? with at a minimum:

+- Programming language name
+- When it first appeared (anywhere outside of someone's mind)
+- Designer and anyone else involved and level of involved
+- some tags (ie paradigm, typed or untyped?, etc)
+- Influenced by / influenced.